 The council has a 25% share of East Kent Housing Ltd, an Arms Length Management Organisation.
-Payment of £3,010,000 was made in 2016/17 to East Kent Housing in respect of management fees.
-The council received £198,000 from East Kent Housing in respect of service level agreements and services supplied.
-The council paid £85,000 to East Kent Housing in respect of services received.
-Balances due to and from East Kent Housing at 31 March 2017 were £27,000 and £47,000 respectively.
-There was a close family relationship between a senior officer of the council and EKH for the start of the financial year.
+Payment of £3,027,000 was made in 2017/18 to East Kent Housing in respect of management fees (including charged back service income and consolidated items).
+The council received £169,000 from East Kent Housing in respect of service level agreements and services supplied.
+The council paid £170,000 to East Kent Housing in respect of services received.
+Balances due to and from East Kent Housing at 31 March 2018 were £7,000 and £52,000 respectively.